wurli/tidyverse-dev-bot/news-files-annotated/crayon.md

 !begin-bullets-11!

+-   !begin-bullet!
--   Fix detecting number of colors when `tput` exists, but fails with an error and/or does not return anything useful. (@jimhester, #18, #19)
+    Fix detecting number of colors when `tput` exists, but fails with an error and/or does not return anything useful. (@jimhester, #18, #19) !end-bullet!

 !end-bullets-11!